 👣 In this series I’ll discuss the femur’s relationship with the pelvis, I’ll explain the difference between terminal extension and hyper extension at the knee , I’ll let you know why we don’t really enjoy internal rotation of the hip AT ALL, and how all of this can lend itself to your back pain.
-This all becomes clear in my Closed Chain Biomechanics of the Lower Limb online education course.
+This all becomes clear in my Closed Chain Biomechanics of the Human Body in Motion online education courses.

 The femur – foot relationship